 It’s obviously a great tool for performers, bands and comedians, who’ve been using it as a stand in for live shows.
 However, it’s also proved useful for brands, too.
 New product launches, interactive Q&As, a behind-the-scenes look into your business… the sky’s the limit with live.

 5. The Long And Short Of It: Make Both Types Of Videos

 There’s nothing wrong with short videos.
 If the message is right, and the content is good, they’re a great way to engage with your audience.
 But don’t just stick to quick and easy.
 Make some longer videos, too.

 The reason for this is simple: the way we use YouTube is changing.
 More and more, people are watching it as if it were traditional TV.
 When Google spoke to some of its most successful content creators in 2019, it discovered that the rapid rise in engagement in ‘creator channels’ is, in part, down to “including long-form content in their channel mix”.

 In fact, longer videos are increasingly the norm, with Pew Research Center reporting that the average length is around 12 minutes.
 Just remember to keep it relevant.
 Don’t stretch out if the content isn’t there.
 At the end of the day, if you make a 20-minute video that people find genuinely useful, they’ll watch it.

-Now that you know some of the ways of creating engaging content On YouTube, we recommend you check out and subscribe to our YouTube channel for more inspiration.
+Now that you know some of the ways of creating engaging content On YouTube, use Viddyoze to streamline your video creation and grow your channel in record time.